-The Azores are a remote group of islands’ in the Atlantic Ocean, about 1,360 km west of Portugal.
-The islands are some of the more remote in the world, and are a hotspot for biodiversity.
-Teaming with life both on land and underwater, this is an ecologist’s dream destination.
-There are about 900,000 square km of marine reserves in the archipelago, and it is well-known for its whale populations.
+The Azores are a remote archipelago in the Atlantic Ocean, about 1,360 km west of Portugal.
+The islands are some of the most remote in the world, and are a hotspot for biodiversity.
+Teeming with life both on land and underwater, this is an ecologist’s dream destination.
+There are about 900,000 square km of marine reserves in the archipelago, and it is well-known for its resident and migratory whale populations

 What We Offer

 Our primary focus is on whale identification and population monitoring.
 Check out the following two courses:

 We will be offering other Conservation Diver Courses by the end of summer 2021.
 These will include an EMP Open Oceans course, Shark & Ray Monitoring, Seahorse Ecology & Monitoring, Water Quality testing and others….